Compliant bonding: History

-An important application for compliant bonding arose in the early 1960s, when techniques were developed for fabricating a beam leaded silicon integrated circuit “chip” consisting of pre-attached electroformed 0.005-inch thick gold leads or “beams” extending from the silicon chip (Figure 5).
-Thus the beam leaded “chip” eliminated the need to thermosonically bond wires directly onto metallized pads of the fragile silicon chip (as shown in Figure 6).
-The extended ends of the electroformed beams could then be permanently solid-state bonded to a matching metallized sunburst circuit which has been pre-deposited on a ceramic substrate appropriately packaged in a computer in the making.
-Figure 7. shows a preshaped hard faced tool thermocompression bonding all of the beam leads of a chip in one bonding cycle.
+An important application for compliant bonding arose in the early 1960s, when techniques were developed for fabricating a beam leaded silicon integrated-circuit chip consisting of pre-attached electroformed 0.005 in gold leads or “beams” extending from the silicon chip (Figure 5).
+Thus the beam-leaded chip eliminated the need to thermosonically bond wires directly onto metallized pads of the fragile silicon chip (as shown in Figure 6).
+The extended ends of the electroformed beams could then be permanently solid-state bonded to a matching metallized sunburst circuit that has been pre-deposited on a ceramic substrate.
+Figure 7 shows a preshaped hard-faced tool thermocompression bonding all of the beam leads of a chip in one bonding cycle.
 In order to avoid excessively deforming the fine beam leads with the hard bonding tool and putting them at risk of mechanical failure, the applied bonding forces have to be carefully monitored.

-Compliant bonding eliminates the problems associated with a hard faced bonding tool, and therefore was ideally suited to simultaneously bond all of the extended electroplated gold beam leads to a matching gold metallized sunburst patterned ceramic substrate packaged in a computer (Figure 8).
-For example, compliant bonding eliminated the problems of using a hard faced bonding tool such as: attempting to uniformly deform the nominally 0.005-inch thick beams leads having slight variations in their thickness; excessive lead deformation that could cause mechanical damage and an ultimate "costly" failure of these fine beam leaded silicon chips which are the "brains" of our computers.
-The compliant bonding tape media offered the additional advantage of carrying the "beam leaded silicon chip" to the bonding site thus facilitating production.

-Figures 9. and 10 show that the compliant tape offers the advantage of carrying the beam leaded chip to the bonding site as discussed above.
-Figure 11 shows a beam leaded silicon integrated circuit compliantly bonded to a gold metallized sunburst pattern deposited on an alumina ceramic substrate which will be encapsulated and packaged in a computer-type device.
-Figure 12 shows the spent compliant member used to bond the chip in Figure 11 which clearly shows a mirror image of the uniformly bonded beam leads.
+Compliant bonding eliminates the problems associated with a hard-faced bonding tool, and therefore was ideally suited to simultaneously bond all of the extended electroplated gold beam leads to a matching gold metallized sunburst-patterned ceramic substrate (Figure 8).
+For example, compliant bonding eliminated the problems of using a hard-faced bonding tool, such as attempting to uniformly deform the nominally 0.005 in beam leads having slight variations in their thicknesses and excessive lead deformation that could cause mechanical damage and an ultimate costly failure of these chips.
+The compliant bonding tape media offers the additional advantage of carrying the chip to the bonding site, thus facilitating production.
+Figures 9 and 10 show that the compliant tape offers the advantage of carrying the beam-leaded chip to the bonding site as discussed above.
+Figure 11 shows a beam-leaded silicon integrated circuit compliantly bonded to a gold-metallized sunburst pattern deposited on an alumina ceramic substrate, which will be encapsulated and packaged.
+Figure 12 shows the spent compliant member used to bond the chip in Figure 11, which clearly shows a mirror image of the uniformly bonded beam leads.

 Figure 9.
 Compliant tape carrying the beam lead integrated circuit to the bonding site.

 Figure 10.
 Compliant tape carrying beam leaded chip to bonding site.